Harold Bradley Sr.: University of Iowa

 Bradley attended the University of Iowa in 1926 and joined the football team.
-Following in the footsteps of Iowa's Duke Slater, Bradley became one of the few African-Americans playing college football at the time.
+Following in the footsteps of Iowa's Duke Slater, Bradley became one of the few blacks playing college football at the time.
 Although he never earned a varsity letter at Iowa, Bradley's athletic participation at the University of Iowa helped the school create a reputation as a "safe haven" for black athletes.
 Bradley left the University of Iowa before graduation after being offered a job as a postal carrier.